sutarorg/myzybble/docs/deployment.md

 `Dockerfile.worker`.
 The only channel between them is the Supabase database — the worker polls the `scrape_jobs` queue; it has no inbound scraping endpoint.

+> **Just here for the env vars?** Section 8 is a click-by-click appendix —
+> verified 25 Sept 2026 — showing exactly where in each provider's dashboard
+> every value in `.env.example` comes from, with a master table at §8.7.

 ---

 ## 0. Environments